RobTillaart/HeartBeat/README.md

 the start of a pattern or to get attention (think buzzzzzzzer).
 The variable length can also be used to indicate a level of a measurement.

+HeartBeatDiag uses more RAM and PROGMEM than HeartBeatSL.

 For more complex patterns, please check my pulsePattern library.